 Note: Logging in

-If you have not already logged into the Spark UI in your current session, you will be requested to do so using the normal OLP sign-in dialog.
-Use your normal OLP credentials.
+If you have not already logged into the Spark UI in your current session, you will be requested to do so using the normal platform sign-in dialog.
+Use your normal platform credentials.
 Cookies are used to maintain your current session information.

-Open Spark UI link in the Portal or the
+Open Spark UI link in the platform portal or the

 pipeline UI URL link in the CLI opens the Spark UI in your browser as illustrated in figure 2.